hardik-codes/DISCUZZION/README.md

-# Discuzzion- a platform to discuss anything & everything you feel like
+# DISCUZZION- a platform to discuss anything & everything you feel like

 Setup procedure:
 1. Clone the repo in local machine.